brechtevens/LayerOpt/docs/installation.rst

 Prerequisites
 -------------

-LayerOpt has been tested on **Python 3.10, 3.11, 3.12 and 3.13**.
+LayerOpt has been tested on **Python 3.10, 3.11, 3.12 and 3.13** on *Windows* and *Ubuntu*.
 Make sure that one of these versions is installed on your system before proceeding.

 Installing LayerOpt
 -------------------